Roles of $a_0(980)$ and $a_0(1710)$ in Cabibbo-suppressed process $D^+\to \pi^0\pi^+\eta $: Formalism

 with the pion decay constant $f=93$~MeV and the invariant mass square $s$ of the meson-meson system.
 There is also a conversion method between charge channels and isospin channels,

 The loop function $G_i$ for two-mesons in Eq.~(\ref{T}) is given by,

 where the $m_1$, $m_2$ are the masses of mesons in the $i$-channel, $q$ is the four-momentum of one meson, and the $P$ is the total four-momentum.
 Since the loop function $G_i$ in Eq.~(\ref{(980)0amp}) and Eq.~(\ref{T}) is logarithmically divergent, we have two methods to solve this singular integral, either using the three-momentum cut-off method, or the dimensional regularization method~\cite{Dias:2016gou,Ahmed:2020kmp,Oller:2000fj}.
-Choosing that method will not have a significant impact on our calculation results.
+The choice of method does not significantly impact our results.
 In this work, we use the method of dimensional regularization method, where the loop function $G_i$ can be written as,

 where $p={\sqrt{(s-(m_1+m_2)^2)(s-(m_1-m_2)^2)}}/{2\sqrt{s}}$, and $\mu$ is the dimension normalization scale, according to Ref.~\cite{Gamermann:2006nm}, we have $\mu=600$~MeV, $a_{\pi\eta}=-1.71$, and $a_{K\bar{K}}=-1.66$.